simran-sawhney/ruby-google-cloud-storage/README.md

 Steps to upload assets at google cloud storage, dynamic bucket handling, details of files uploaded, etc. See README for more details

+# Step 1
-# step 1 (Install the gem dependencies and add below lines in gemfile)
+--(Install the gem dependencies and add below lines in gemfile)
 	gem 'google-cloud-storage'
 	gem 'google-api-client', '~> 0.11.0'

+# Step 2
-# step 2 (create intializer file named 'google_cloud_storage.rb' or any other required name and add below lines)
+--(create intializer file named 'google_cloud_storage.rb' or any other required name and add below lines)
 	require "google/cloud/storage"
 	GoogleCloudStorage = Google::Cloud::Storage.new(
 	 project: "gd-test-167412",